cn-uofbasel/BACnet/groups/04-logMerge/eventCreationTool/README.md

 To use the tool you need the two  python files `PythonCreationTool.py` and `Event.py`.
 Copy them over to your project (you could drop them in a separate folder) in order to use the tool.

 We are thinking about creating a `pip install` package, but are currently busy.
+As for now, you can install the dependencies by running `pip install path/to/eventCreationTool` (or simply `pip install .` if your command line is inside the `eventCreationTool` folder).

 ## Supported signing and hashing algorithms
 Currently we support the following signing algorithms: